qicaoyan/bootstrap/readme.txt

 add a new line.
-add a new conflict line at branch "master".
+add a new conflict line at branch "feature".